neondatabase/website/content/docs/security/security-overview.md

 Neon has successfully completed SOC 2 Type 1 and Type 2 audits.
 For more information, see [SOC 2 compliance](soc2-compliance).

-You can download our SOC 2 and SOC 3 compliance reports on our [Neon Trust Center](https://trust.neon.tech/).
+You can download our SOC 2 and SOC 3 compliance reports on our [Trust Center](https://trust.neon.tech/).

 ## Security reporting